 The computer system is the primary administrative and financial tool of the school.
-The school operates the FMS6 SIMS system as the administrative software.
-Rights of access and entry are granted to the Headteacher, the Deputy, the School Business Manager and the office administrators.
+The school operates the Access Education Finance system as the administrative software.
+Rights of access and entry are granted to all staff but only the Headteacher, the Deputy, the School Business Manager and the office administrators have rights to approve transactions.
 Routine matters relating to the network are undertaken by the ICT Manager.